eclypse-tms/PanelView/README.md

 When screen size changes to compact you may call `combineAll()` to gather all views in one panel.

+## Pushing and Popping ViewControllers on a Panel
+All panels are embedded in a UINavigationViewController.
+This means you can push or pop view controllers just like you normally do.

+`func push(viewController:on:)` -> adds another view controller to the navigation stack on the panel

+`func popViewController(on:)` -> pops the top view controller from the given panel

+`func replaceTopViewController(with:animated:on:)` -> replaces the top view controller on the specified panel with another view controller

+`func popToViewController<T>(usingType:animated:on:)` -> pops the stack on the specified panel to the provided UIViewController type

+`var viewControllers: [Panel: UINavigationController]` -> access the children navigation controllers the PanelView manages

 ## Combine Support